Th3Ya0vi/ReelComp/README.md

 python -m src.main --topic "Benefits of meditation"

 # Create a longer video with specific style
-python -m src.main --topic "How to grow tomatoes" --topic-duration 180 --topic-style educational
+python -m src.main --topic "What is the Stock Market?" --topic-duration 180 --topic-style educational

 # Create a YouTube Short about a topic
-python -m src.main --topic "Productivity tips" --topic-shorts
+python -m src.main --topic "How to Buy Your First Stock" --topic-shorts

 # Customize voice and language
 python -m src.main --topic "French cuisine history" --language fr-FR --voice-gender female

 # Upload directly to YouTube
-python -m src.main --topic "Interesting facts about space" --upload
+python -m src.main --topic "The Difference Between Saving and Investing" --upload

 # Test script - For quick testing and development
 # Create a standard video about a specific topic